 There is an active visiting professor program with numerous national authorities in radiology participating.
-All residents attend a four-week course in radiologic-pathologic correlation at the Armed Forces Institute of Pathology, in Washington, D.C., during their residency.
-The Department of Radiology maintains a two-bedroom apartment in Washington, D.C., for the residents' use while at this course.
+All residents attend a four-week course in radiologic-pathologic correlation at the American Institute of Radiologic Pathology, in Washington, D.C., during their residency.
+The Department of Radiology maintains housing in Washington, D.C., for the residents' use while at this course.

 The University of Nebraska Medical Center is located on a 45 acre campus in Omaha and serves as a modern clinical teaching center for the College of Medicine, College of Pharmacy, School of Nursing, Public Health, and other educational programs in the health sciences.
 With 524 inpatient beds and extensive outpatient facilities, the Medical Center is a compact, efficient referral hospital serving patients throughout the State and region.
 UNMC provides a full range of patient care including liver, pancreas and bone marrow transplantation.
 Almost every area of the Medical Center is engaged in clinical or basic science investigation.
 The Library of Medicine has over 200,000 books and 3,000 journals.
 It is headquarters for the Mid-Continental Regional Library covering seven states and is affiliated with the National Library of Medicine.